xerxes2/flashlight-firmware/tacdrv/README.md

-TacDrv - tactical firmware for flashlight drivers
+TacDrv - tactical firmware for 105d drivers
 -----------------------------------------------

 License: Released to the Public Domain.